ETBA105 Ethnic Processes and Europe I

 At the end of the course students should be able to describe the ethnogenesis of nations and ethnic communities of Europe.
 They should be able to use the anthropological, linguistic, religion and ethnological classification of ethnic communities.

 • 1.
-European Identity / Identity of Europeans.
+European identity / identity of Europeans.

 • 3.
-Basic concepts of ethnic studies.
+Basic concepts of ethnic theories, research concepts.

 recommended literature